Nikita-prF/Converter/README.md

 A converter program with GUI interface that works with multiple number systems and convert it.

 ## Run

+*To launch the program you should have installed [JRE](https://java.com/ru/download/) on your computer.
+Please install it if there are no exists.*

 Clone repository to your computer and run in project folder command:
 ```
 $ java -jar out/artifacts/Converter_jar/Converter.jar